xSutai/ninja_jump/PrivacyPolicy.md

 # Privacy Policy Ninja Jump

+**By playing the game, you have read and agreed to this Privacy Policy and the Terms of Service listed here:** https://github.com/xSutai/ninja_jump/blob/main/TermsofServiceNinjaJump.md

 ## Data Collection

 **If you log in to the game with your Unity account, then and only then will we collect/share 3 different pieces of information summed up below.**